ying-tang/help-documentation/_gettingstarted/WIP_Skeleton_Customer_Release_Notes.md

 # Release Notes (DRAFT)

-#### Release 3.0    created     April 22, 2016
+#### Release 3.0    created     May 24, 2016

-# **Summary of New Features in Latest Release**
+# **Summary of New Features in the Latest Release**

 This document offers a basic technical description of the latest IBM Blue Box Cloud offerings, specifically the 3.0 Dedicated and Local Cloud offerings.
 The new capabilities of IBM Blue Box Dedicated and Local Cloud include:

 1. [Openstack Mitaka Support.](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/release_notes_for_customers/#)